KyrioServices/kyrio-services-sdk-dotnet/doc/Development.md

 ## <a name="release"></a> Release

-Detail description of the NuGet release publishing procedure is described at http://docs.nuget.org/ndocs/create-packages/publish-a-package
+A detailed description of the NuGet release publishing procedure is described at http://docs.nuget.org/ndocs/create-packages/publish-a-package

-Before publishing a new release you shall register on NuGet site and get you API Key.
+Before publishing a new release you shall register on the NuGet site and get your API Key.
 Then register your API Key as:

 ```bash